Zurehma/SE2-Kiruna_eXplorer/e2e_test/map_logged_in_user.md

 - The "Filter" button and zoom controls should be easily accessible on all devices.
 - The screen reader should be able to read out map features, including buttons, markers, and popups.

-#### Test 11: No Documents Assigned in a Filtered Search
+#### Test 10: No Documents Assigned in a Filtered Search
 Steps:
 1. Log in to the application with valid credentials.
 2. Navigate to the map by either:
    - Selecting "Relocation of Kiruna" from the home page.
-   - Using the dropdown menu in the menu bar and selecting "Relocation of Kiruna."
+   - Using the dropdown menu in the menu bar and selecting "Map."
 3. Apply a filter that results in no documents being displayed (e.g., a document type that doesn’t exist in the current selection).
 4. Observe the map behavior.